Types of External Doors

 For passers-by, the exterior of your property is the only thing they see.
 So, why not give it a bit of character?
 Reflect the beauty that is inside your home and jazz up your exterior.

 There are many types of front doors to choose from; uPVC, timber and aluminium are the main 3 materials to use.
 However, composite is another type of external door material that is just as popular.

-If you want to invest in a fancy new front door, but are trying to keep to a budget, uPVC is the cheapest material to use.
+If you want to invest in a fancy new front or back door, but are trying to keep to a budget, uPVC is the cheapest material to use.
 You can always jazz it up with a bit of paint.
 In fact, uPVC doors use RAL paint selection, meaning you can have this type of exterior door in absolutely any colour.

 The different types of external doors can become a bit mind-boggling.
 Ideally you have a list of all the features that you want your external door to have; do you want glass panes?
 Perhaps, a double locking system?
 You must decide upon this before taking the plunge and purchasing a new external door.